pwangvai/devdocs/xcode_build_schemes_guide.md

-# Guide to create Test and live build schemes in Xcode
+# Guide to create test and live build schemes in Xcode

 ## Target
 Change target name to your schema name